 This site may contain affiliate links to products.
 We may receive a commission for purchases made through these links, which helps to keep this content free.

 HOW TO MAKE COUNTRY HAM AND POTATO BAKE

 This recipe is great for using up that leftover ham, or any cooked ham.
-With tons of gooey cheese and ham, this dish is at the top of the list for all-time favorites.
+With tons of gooey cheese and tender potatoes, this dish is at the top of our list for favorite leftover ham recipes!

-After cooking for 3-4 minutes, the mixture will start to thicken up.
+After cooking for 3-4 minutes, the mixture will start to thicken.
 When you can swipe the back of your stirring spoon with your finger (not your tongue) and you can see it, the sauce is done.
 Remove the skillet from the heat.